 To view MX and/or OSX versions using the Settings panel:

-1. In the Settings panel, tap "About Device" (or Phone), then tap SW Components.
+1. In the Settings panel, tap "About Device" (or "About Phone"), then tap SW Components.

 2. Locate MX in the list of components.